United States Navy torpedo retrievers: 100' Torpedo weapons retriever

 Eight vessels of this class were built.
 Three were built by Western Boat Building at Tacoma, Washington, one by Dorchester Shipbuilding Corporation at Dorchester, New Jersey, and three by Peterson Builders, Inc. at Sturgeon Bay, Wisconsin.
 Their design was based on the PGM-39-class gunboat.
 These boats were 102 ft long with a beam of 21 ft.
 They displaced 165 tons at full load.
 Their hulls were constructed of welded steel plates, while their deck and house structure was built of aluminum plate.
 Their top speed was 18 knots and normal cruising speed was 15 knots.
 They had two propellers powered by four General Motors 12V-149 Diesel engines.
 These boats had a single ramp through the transom to recover weapons.
 They were crewed by 15 enlisted men led by a chief quartermaster.
 They could remain at sea for 5 days and had an unrefueled range of 2,000 nautical miles.
 Their large size allowed them to carry 17 tons of torpedoes on deck.

 85' Torpedo weapons retriever

-Tacoma Boatbuilding was awarded a $1.9 million for these two vessels in September 1976.
+Tacoma Boatbuilding was awarded a $1.9 million contract for these two vessels in September 1976.
 They were 85 ft long, with a beam of 18.83 ft, and a draft of 5 ft.
 They displaced 66 tons.
 They were constructed of welded aluminum plates.
 Their maximum speed was 14 knots, driven by two Detroit Diesel 12V149 engines.
 They could carry up to eight torpedoes on deck.
 They had an unrefueled range of 680 miles.